bcmichael/RNMR-Docs/docs/command/full_command.md

 global arguments.
 All calculations are performed internally using single precision floating point arithmetic.
 The results are presented as integers (NDEC -1) unless modified by the NDEC operator, as described below:

 `CALC` operates on each argument on the command line from left to right.
-There may be up to 10 arguments on the command line.
-Remember that each argument can contain no more than 8 characters.
+Remember that each argument can contain no more than 16 characters.
 The calculator stack used by `CALC` has a depth of 10.
 If an attempt is made to push more than 10 arguments onto the stack, the error message "(CALC0 ) STACK OVERFLOW" will be displayed.
 When `CALC` encounters a unary arithmetic operator such as ABS (absolute value), it expects that there exists at least one value on the stack on which to operate.
 To put this another way, TOS (Top Of Stack) must exist.
 If the stack is empty, the error message "(CALC0) STACK UNDERFLOW" will be displayed.
 Similarly, there must be at least two values on the stack in order to perform a binary arithmetic operation; a lack of sufficiently many arguments will give an underflow error.
 When a binary operation is executed, the result replaces both (TOS) and (TOS-1), reducing the number of values on the stack by one.
 When a constant is pushed onto the stack, the number of values on the stack increases by one.
 When a unary operation is executed, the number of values on the stack does not change.

 The arguments which may be used with the `CALC` command are as follows: